Epeli Ganilau: Law and order, moral values

 Speaking at the Crime Prevention/Reconciliation Sports Day in Flagstaff on 4 June 2005, Ganilau called on the older generation to instill basic moral values in their children.
 "Increasing lawlessness and criminal activity can be interpreted as discourteous behaviour and lack of respect for other people and their property.
 So what we need to do if we want to salvage the situation is to go back to the basics," he said.
 The same day, he strongly criticised the country's leadership, saying that they were taking Fiji in the wrong direction, "spreading their gospel of fear and hate and not doing anything to help the ordinary people put bread on their table for their families."
 He warned against retaliation, however: "I believe we must not fight fire with fire, we will be burnt."
 The only way extremist ethno-nationalists could be stopped from destroying the nation, he said, was to deny them the opportunity to control the destiny of the nation.
 This was seen as an oblique reference to the ethno-nationalists in Qarase's cabinet.
-He also called on people to respect one another, saying that it was the on way for lasting unity and reconciliation.
+He also called on people to respect one another, saying that it was the only way for lasting unity and reconciliation.

-At the 80th birthday celebration of Satya Sai Baba at Lautoka's Girmit Center on 23 November 2005, Ganilau called for more religious programs to promote morality in private and public life.
+At the 80th birthday celebration of Satya Sai Baba at Lautoka's Girmit Centre on 23 November 2005, Ganilau called for more religious programs to promote morality in private and public life.
 Most politicians were selfish and lacked moral values, he claimed.
 Teaching young people good values at home and at school would be "useless" if adults and political leaders were doing what children were taught not to do, he declared.
 He said that the country had strayed from spiritual values and had lost its way, with bribery, extortion, misuse of public funds, abuse of office, and racism having become common place at all levels of government.
 He claimed that the number of beggars and unschooled children was increasing while politicians were engaged in "egotistical pursuits."

 In the same address, Ganilau also declared that all religions have the same essential teaching about the unity of divinity and the cultivation of universal love, and condemned those he considered responsible for creating "confusion" and "chaos" by "fragmenting divinity".
 "How often have we seen the bigotry of the religious fanaticisms and intolerance that have occurred in Fiji?" he asked.
 "Temples have been desecrated, places of worship are destroyed, all in the prejudice view that one religion is the true one and others are not."